Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/Penetesting on Metasploitable 2.md

 ![](../images/rpcbind_down_using_Dos_attack.png)

 ---
-## Exploiting Service on Port 139, 445: netbios-ssn Samba smbd 3.x-4.x
+## Exploiting Service on Port 139, 445: netbios-ssn ->Samba smbd 3.x-4.x
 ![](../images/service_running_on_port_139_and_445.png)
 **SMB(Server Message Block)** is a client/server protocol that is used for sharing access to files, printers, data and other resources on a network.